 1. Which of the following factors do you think are most important for comparing different charities?1

-Your personal score for the criterion is calculated by six less the rank that you assign to that criterion (or zero if the criterion is not ranked).
+Your personal score for each criterion is calculated by six less the rank that you assign to that criterion (or zero if the criterion is not ranked).
 As a result, the criterion that you rank as most important is assigned the highest personal score.

 2. Which outcomes do you think are the most important for helping animals?